ashutoshmjain/gita/src/mathuraChap10.md

 [^otherSide]: The other side:
 - Everyone gets a chance to see the other side but we fail to see it.
 For example the transition from youth to the old age is an opportunity to see our "tiny box" from an opposite side but we miss the chance because the actors around us (`Sanghdosh`) don't allow to see the new.
 Even in altered world we continue to retain our past - with our family and with our friends, we continue to hone our echo-chambers.
 At some point our echo-chambers get so irrelevant that the "death" remains the only way to clean up the system.
 An opportunity to really understand our `Swaroop` turns into our "demise".
 - It is not uncommon that people who are normally born poor turn rich in the old age and vice-versa.
 Stronger people lose their vitality faster than the ones born weak.
 Same with looks, influence and popularity.
 A chance to see both the sides was always built in the design of the wave nature but we lose the opportunity because we don't approach it like an opportunity.
-- Effectively - instead of looking at the center from two different sides, we split the center around our `Ahamkara`.
+- Effectively, instead of looking at the center from two different sides, we split the center around our `Ahamkara`.
 We see a rise with the youth and a demise as we grow old - two separate halves of reality centered around our ego - mirror images - one on the left and another on the right - a wave!

+---

+[^staticVR]: Static VRs were the first generation of virtual reality environments built with AI.
+The idea was to convert books into a more immersive medium.
+The next generation were dynamic VRs where you could observe your own trained avatar interacting with the environment in a fully autonomous fashion.
+The first use cases of dynamic VR were to test individuals for specific skills particularly for job interviews or match making.

+---

 <lightning-widget
   name=""
   accent="#f9ce00"